Squirro Retriever Tool#

 Image Reasoning Pages#

-The Image Reasoning Pages parameter controls the maximum number of relevant pages per top-ranked document to process for image-based reasoning.
-Processing is limited to the most relevant pages where visual content is most likely to contain the answer.
-That parameter only applies when Image Reasoning is activated.
-Higher values provide broader coverage but increase processing time and token costs significantly due to image encoding.
+The Image Reasoning Pages parameter controls the maximum number of pages per top-ranked document to process for image-based reasoning.
+Before any images are rendered, the tool uses a large language model to rank all available pages by relevance to the user question, based on the retrieved text context.
+Only the highest-ranked pages, up to that maximum, are then converted to images and sent to the vision-capable large language model for analysis.
+That parameter only applies when Image Reasoning is turned on.
+Higher values provide broader visual coverage but increase processing time and token costs significantly, as each additional page is rendered as a full high-resolution image.

 Semantic Profile Config#